-• The recovery of the financing at initial recognition was based on the sale of the underlying assets by IB Capital.

-• the delays in the sale of underlying assets were mainly due to the COVID-19 pandemic.
-All principal and profit payments are current.
-Further, the facility will be partially repaid in the form of assets underlying the transaction with Al Salam (refer note 41)

-• The ECL has been calculated under various stressed scenarios and the resulting impairment is within the existing ECL range.
+- The recovery of the financing at initial recognition was based on the sale of the underlying assets by IB Capital. - the delays in the sale of underlying assets were mainly due to the COVID-19 pandemic.
+All principal and profit payments are current. - The ECL has been calculated under various stressed scenarios and the resulting impairment is within the existing ECL range.

-Accordingly, the Group concluded that there has been no significant increase in credit risk of the exposure since initial recognition and classification of the above financing in Stage 1 is appropriate as of 31 December 2020.
+Accordingly, the Group concluded that there has been no significant increase in credit risk of the exposure since initial recognition and classification of the above financing in Stage 1 is appropriate as of 31 December 2022.